Trauma can leave individuals with a lasting mark. Those who have endured traumatic

 Find answers to the most commonly asked questions about our services.

 A trauma-informed therapist is best for treating trauma.
 These professionals practice trauma-informed care, which ensures a deep understanding of how trauma impacts mental health.
-They may be licensed clinical social workers (LCSWs), psychologists, psychiatrists, or counselors trained in evidence-based therapies such as EMDR therapy, cognitive behavioral therapy for trauma, trauma-focused CBT, dialectical behavior therapy for trauma, somatic therapy, and internal family systems therapy.
+They may be licensed clinical social workers (LCSWs), psychologists, psychiatrists, or counselors trained in evidence-based therapies such as EMDR therapy, cognitive behavioral therapy for trauma, trauma-focused CBT, cognitive therapy, dialectical behavior therapy for trauma, somatic therapy, and internal family systems therapy.
 If someone is dealing with complex trauma or post-traumatic stress disorder (PTSD), a therapist with experience in prolonged exposure therapy can also be beneficial.

 Several therapies are effective for processing and releasing past trauma, including:

 Cognitive Behavioral Therapy for Trauma (CBT): Identifies and changes negative thought patterns linked to trauma.
+This can also be beneficial for substance abuse that stems from the past.

 Dialectical Behavior Therapy for Trauma (DBT): Teaches coping skills for emotional regulation and distress tolerance.